Toyota Crown Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Toyota Crown are $1,542 a year including full coverage.
-Comprehensive insurance costs an estimated $384, collision insurance costs $690, and liability insurance costs around $332.
-Liability-only insurance costs as low as $388 a year, and high-risk driver insurance costs $3,332 or more.
-16-year-old drivers cost the most to insure at up to $5,482 a year.
+Estimated insurance rates for a Toyota Crown are $1,542 a year for full coverage insurance.
+Comprehensive insurance costs around $384, collision costs $690, and liability is $332.
+A liability-only policy costs around $388 a year, with high-risk insurance costing $3,332 or more.
+Teenage drivers pay the most at $5,482 a year or more.

 Average premium for full coverage: $1,542

-Rate estimates include $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes medical and UM/UIM coverage.
-Prices are averaged for all 50 U.S. states and for different Crown trim levels.
+Price estimates include $500 policy deductibles, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
+Rates include averaging for all 50 states and for different Crown trim levels.

-Using a middle-aged driver as an example, Toyota Crown insurance rates range from the low end price of $388 for just liability insurance to a much higher rate of $3,332 for a high-risk insurance policy.
+For a driver in their 40's, insurance rates for a Toyota Crown go from as low as $388 for liability-only coverage to a much higher rate of $3,332 for a policy for a high-risk driver.

 Use the form below to get customized rates for your location.